Dashlane password manager review 2023: Is it safe enough?

 There are times when you might need to share access to personal accounts with friends, family, or colleagues.
 Rather than having to disclose your passwords, you can use Dashlane to share access to a particular account.

-After selecting “Share item” within your Dashlane account and entering your friend’s email address, they will receive an email and a notification in Dashlane’s Sharing Centre with an invitation to access that account.
 You can also specify the level of access you wish to grant them, limiting what they’re able to view, edit and share.
 If you decide to revoke access, you can do that whenever you want.
+We really enjoyed this level of customization, because it allows you to safely share credentials without fearing that they will be edited.
+This is especially useful for businesses that require different login accesses for their employees.

 And now comes the big hit to the convenience of this feature.
-To access the account, your friend must sign up for a free Dashlane account if she or he hasn't done that already.
+To access the account, your friend must sign up for a free Dashlane account if they haven’t done that already.
+This limits the possibilities of this tool since it's restricted only for Dashlane users.

 Dashlane VPN